-2.2 General considerations about the limited area models (LAM) geometry.
+1.3 Limited area models (LAM).

 ALADIN and AROME are limited area spectral models.
 The domain is obtained after a projection of a part of the sphere on a plane, according to a stereo-Lambert projection or a Mercator projection.
 For the Mercator projection, additionally to the conventional projection, there is now a tilted-rotated Mercator projection.
 That still defines a mapping factor M. For most applications, the limited area is not too large and M generally remains close to 1.
-But in the future, and especially with the tilted-rotated Mercator projection, we plan the possibility of using larger domains where M can become significantly greater than 1.